spectrocloud/librarium/content/docs/06-integrations/00-kong.md

 # Kong Ingress Controller

 The Kong integration is an Ingress Controller for Kubernetes that configures ingress with a load balancer.
-Kong can also configure your edge router or additional frontends to help handle incoming requests.
+You can use the Kong as an application load balancer for your application.

 ## Version Supported